Entex Select-A-Game: Games

 Space Invader 2 came with the system.
-In late 1981, Entex was sued by Coleco, which held the licensing rights to handheld versions of Pac-Man at the time, for copyright infringement over their upcoming release of Pacman 2.
+In late 1981, Entex was sued by Coleco, who held the licensing rights to handheld versions of Pac-Man at the time, for copyright infringement over their upcoming release of Pacman 2.
 The game was pulled shortly after release as part of the settlement.
 Because of this, Pacman 2 is the rarest game released for the system.
-The game cartridges play very similar to their hand held counterparts (Entex made quite a few hand held games such as Space Invader 2, Basketball 3, Pacman 2, etc.).
+The game cartridges play very similar to their handheld counterparts (Entex made quite a few handheld games such as Space Invader 2, Basketball 3, Pacman 2, etc.).